Mokshda13/Neural-Network-model-to-predict-Diabetes/README.md

  layer2_error = training_set_outputs - output_from_layer_2
  layer2_delta = layer2_error * self.__sigmoid_derivative(output_from_layer_2)
  ```
-Calculate the error for layer 1.By analyzing the value of weights in layer 1,the contribution of layer 1 to the error i layer 2 is found
+Calculate the error for layer 1.
+By analyzing the value of weights in layer 1,the contribution of layer 1 to the error i layer 2 is found
  ```ruby
   layer1_error = layer2_delta.dot(self.layer2.synaptic_weights.T)
   layer1_delta = layer1_error * self.__sigmoid_derivative(output_from_layer_1)